(Revised May 24, 2018)

 Resolutions place the view of the Chapter on record regarding the matters affecting fisheries resources.
 To protect the credibility of the Society, the membership must thoroughly and rigorously review resolutions.
 There must be opportunity for the broadest participation in discussion and debate.

-c.
-Executive committee review.
-The Executive Committee will review the Resolutions Committee Report and decide whether to present a resolution to the membership for a vote at the Annual Meeting.
+- Executive committee review – The Executive Committee will review the Resolutions Committee Report and decide whether to present a resolution to the membership for a vote at the Annual Meeting.
 If the Executive Committee does not approve the Resolutions Committee recommended actions on a resolution, then the Executive Committee shall append rationale for its decision to the Resolution Committee Report.

-d.
-Prior distribution.
-The President shall distribute the Report to the membership not less than 30 days before the Annual Meeting.
+- Prior distribution – The President shall distribute the Report to the membership not less than 30 days before the ballot or Annual Meeting.

-f.
-Voting.
-Resolutions must be approved by a 2/3 majority of members voting by mail ballot or at the annual Meeting.
+- Voting – Resolutions must be approved by a 2/3 majority of members voting by ballot or at the annual Meeting.

 Alaska Student Unit